Turnarounds

 ATM machines, and a number of other small applications.
 Eagle

-Ventures and its partners purchased the Spring Team in August
+Ventures and its co-investors purchased the Spring Team in August

 1990 when the Company was profitable, with $2 million of revenue